 Rule 26 b states that Parties may obtain discovery regarding any nonprivileged matter that is relevant to any party's claim or defense and proportional to the needs of the case.

-eDiscovery professionals always look back to the 2006 amendments to the Federal Rules of Civil Procedure as a turning point in rules governing electronic discovery.
+eDiscovery professionals always look back to the 2006 amendments to the Federal Rules of Civil Procedure as a turning point in rules governing electronically stored information.
 After the adoption of these amendments, all electronically stored information (ESI) became discoverable in US litigation.
 The definition of electronically stored information was left intentionally broad, which leaves room for data associated with future inventions to be discoverable.
 One trending example: voice commands logged in an Amazon Echo.

 A party need not provide discovery of electronically stored information from sources that the party identifies as not reasonably accessible because of undue burden or cost